 Michael J Thomas, MD PHD

-He completed all his post-graduate medical training at Barnes Hospital at Washington University in St. Louis, including his internship, residency, and fellowship in Endocrinology.
+He completed all of his post-graduate medical training at Barnes Hospital – Washington University in St. Louis, to include his internship, residency, and fellowship in Endocrinology.
 He was previously a faculty member in Endocrinology/Medicine at Washington University, the University of Iowa, and the University of North Carolina at Chapel Hill.

 Dr. Thomas established Carolina Endocrine, P.A. in the summer of 2005.
 He is board-certified in Internal Medicine and Endocrinology, and is licensed to perform endocrine nuclear medicine procedures and therapies at Carolina Endocrine, P.A.
 He is immediate past president of the Carolinas Society of Endocrinologists and past president of the Wake County Medical Society.

 Erin Wetherill, PA-C